welldone-software/gulp-durandal/README.md

 Type: `Function`
 Default value: `function(rjsConfig){return rjsConfig;}`

-An advanced argument that allows complete control over the parameters passed to the rjs optimizer.
-You can add new fields, remove and change any parameter caluculated and defined by the plugin, just before the config object is passed to the optimizer.
+An advanced argument that allows complete control over the parameters passed to the [rjs optimizer](http://requirejs.org/docs/optimization.html).
+You can add new fields, remove and change any parameter calculated and defined by the plugin, just before the config object is passed to the optimizer.

-The 'gulp-durandal' plugin tries to hide the complexity of `rjs` optimizer from its users, promote prefering convenstion over configuration and simply work.
-However, sometimes you just have to have more control over the process and you are willing to trade simplicity for flexibily.
+The 'gulp-durandal' plugin tries to hide the complexity of `rjs` optimizer from its users, promote preferring convention over configuration and simply work.
+However, sometimes you just have to have more control over the process and you are willing to trade simplicity for flexibility.

 If this is the case, then the `rjsConfigAdapter` is for you.
 But be warned, you probably need to understand not only the rjs params but also the internals of the plugin in order to use it.